dyhes/zulip/tools/droplets/README.md

 - There is no password; your account is configured to use your SSH keys.
 - Once you log in, you should see `(zulip-py3-venv) ~$`.
 - To start the dev server, `cd zulip` and then run `./tools/run-dev.py`.
-- While the dev server is running, you can see the Zulip server in your browser at http://<username>.zulipdev.org:9991.
+- While the dev server is running, you can see the Aloha server in your browser at http://<username>.zulipdev.org:9991.

 See [Developing
-remotely](https://zulip.readthedocs.io/en/latest/development/remote.html) for tips on using the remote dev instance and [Git & GitHub Guide](https://zulip.readthedocs.io/en/latest/git/index.html) to learn how to use Git with Zulip.
+remotely](https://zulip.readthedocs.io/en/latest/development/remote.html) for tips on using the remote dev instance and [Git & GitHub Guide](https://zulip.readthedocs.io/en/latest/git/index.html) to learn how to use Git with Aloha.
 ```

-Copy and paste this message to the user via Zulip chat.
+Copy and paste this message to the user via Aloha chat.
 Be sure to CC the user
 so they are notified.

 [do-create-api-token]: https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#how-to-generate-a-personal-access-token